Frankie Edgar: KHK MMA Fight Team

 Edgar is signed as a part of KHK MMA Fight Team, a Bahrain-based stable of international and Bahraini fighters financially backed by team founder Khalid bin Hamad Al Khalifa, First Deputy President of the Supreme Council for Youth and Sports in the Kingdom of Bahrain.
 Bahrain hosted the training camp ahead of his main event clash with Chad Mendes in Las Vegas, Nevada, at the Ultimate Fighter 22 Finale.

 Commentary career

 On December 21, 2016, Edgar signed with Brave Combat Federation to make his on-camera debut as a color commentator.
 His first event commentating was Brave 3: Battle in Brazil, on March 18, 2017, where he was paired alongside Cyrus Fees, Brave's play-by-play commentator in calling the 10-bout fight card hosted in Curitiba, Brazil.

 Bare knuckle boxing

 On August 19, 2025, it was announced that Edgar would be coming out of retirement to face Jimmie Rivera in Bare Knuckle Fighting Championship's BKFC 82 event in his home state of New Jersey on October 4.
 However, for undisclosed reasons, Edgar pulled out and was replaced by Timmy Mason.

+Freestyle wrestling career

+On April 27, 2026, it was announced that Edgar would be coming out of retirement to face Merab Dvalishvili at Real American Freestyle's RAF 09 event on May 30, 2026.
+The match followed through, and Edgar lost to Merab via techncial fall (1-12).

+Edgar faced Clay Guida on July 18, 2026 at RAF 11 and won by decision.